jtallant/skimpy/content/products/index.md

 title: Products
 seoTitle: Products
 ---
-# products/index.md
+products/index.md

-Indicates that products/ is not a 404
+Indicates that products/ is not a 404.
+Has all products available to the template.